Data Classification and Protection Policy

-- Data classification will aid in determining baseline security controls for the protection and use of data in order to ensure:
+- Data classification will aid in determining baseline security controls for the protection and use of data to ensure:

-- The University’s proprietary data is kept confidential to the institution as required;
+- The University’s proprietary data is kept protected as required;

 - Data is appropriately available for internal decision making as required;

-- Government and regulatory agency reporting is conducted in accordance with any legislative, regulatory and legal requirements; and
+- Government and regulatory agency reporting is conducted per any legislative, regulatory, and legal requirements; and

 - Appropriate data and information are shared with the necessary safeguards to third parties.

-- If data is created jointly by more than one department, all involved departments will cooperatively classify the data.
-If the departments are unable to agree on the classification, the data is classified as Fordham Sensitive data and remains designated as Fordham Sensitive data until the data owners reach an agreement to reclassify the data or until an administrator with authority establishes the classification.
+- If data is created jointly by more than one department, all involved departments must classify the data.
+If the departments are unable to agree on the classification, the data is classified as Fordham Sensitive data and remains designated as Fordham Sensitive data until the data owners reach an agreement to reclassify the data or until administrators (e.g., Data Standards Committee, area Vice Presidents) with authority adjusts the classification.

-- Data owners must assess the level of risk according to the magnitude of harm and the probability that harm will occur should the data be lost, stolen, or accessed by unauthorized parties.
+- Data owners must assess the level of risk according to the probability that harm will occur and the extent of that harm should the data be lost, stolen, or accessed by unauthorized parties.

-- Departments are responsible for implementing appropriate managerial, operational, physical, and technical controls for access to, use of, the transmission of, and disposal of University data in compliance with this and related policies.
+- Departments are responsible for implementing appropriate managerial, operational, physical, and technical controls for access to, use of, transmission, and disposal of University data in compliance with this and related policies.

 - Fordham Protected data requires the highest level of protection.
 All other data is classified as Fordham Sensitive data by default.